 Generally not required for stays of up to 90 days; however, travellers from some nations may require a visa, so double-check with the Greek embassy.

-The list of countries whose nationals can stay in Greece for up to three months without a visa includes Australia, Canada, all EU countries, Iceland, Israel, Japan, New Zealand, Norway, Switzerland and the USA.
+The list of countries whose nationals can stay in Greece for up to 90 days without a visa includes Australia, Canada, all EU countries, Iceland, Israel, Japan, New Zealand, Norway, Switzerland and the USA.
 Other countries included are the European principalities of Monaco and San Marino and most South American countries.
 The list changes though – contact Greek embassies for the latest.
+The Greek Ministry of Foreign Affairs publishes an updated list of countries requiring visas (www.mfa.gr/en/visas).

-If you wish to stay in Greece for longer than three months within a six-month period, you require a visa from the Greek embassy in your country of residence.
+If you wish to stay in Greece for longer than three months within a six-month period, you will probably require a national visa (type-D) from the Greek embassy in your country of residence.
 You are unable to apply for this in Greece.
-Unlike student and work visas, tourist visas are rarely granted for more than three months.

 - Photography In churches, avoid using a flash or photographing the main altar, which is considered taboo.
 At archaeological sites, you'll be stopped from using a tripod which marks you as a professional and thereby requires special permissions.